Guides

 3. Mind Your Edges

 Don’t put important text right at the very edge of your canvas.
 When the mockup creator warps the design to fit the curves of a mug or a body, those edges might get distorted or cut off.
 Leave a safe margin.
-Adobe’s guide on image resolution is a great resource if you want to dive deep into the technical weeds of file prep.
+Adobe’s guide on image resolution is a useful resource for technical file-prep details.

 Step-by-Step: Going From Flat Design to Realistic Mockup